BP-H/superNova_2177/README.md

 ⚠️ This is *not* a financial product, cryptocurrency, or tradable asset.
 All metrics (e.g., Harmony Score, Resonance, Entropy) are symbolic — for modeling, visualization, and creative gameplay only.
 See legal/disclaimer sections in `superNova_2177.py`, lines 60–88.
 Symbolic tokens and listings introduced in the gameplay modules have **no real-world monetary value**.
 They exist purely as resonance artifacts used for cooperative storytelling.

+The repository includes a *patch monitor* that scans new contributions for these required disclaimers.
+If added files or lines don't contain the phrases `STRICTLY A SOCIAL MEDIA PLATFORM`, `Intellectual Property & Artistic Inspiration`, and `Legal & Ethical Safeguards`, the commit will fail in CI and locally if pre-commit hooks are installed.

 ````markdown
 # superNova_2177 🧠